josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

 - Both prefixes `d/` and `r/` are optional for this command.
-But at least one of the prefixes have to be used for this command
+But at least one of the prefixes have to be used for this command.
-- Note that you can only key in one category within each prefix for this command.
-If you key in multiple categories within a prefix, only the latest one will be used as a filter.
+- Note that each prefix can only be used at most once using the command. `filterPersons r/NO r/YES` will result in an error.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
 Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of `DIETARYRESTRICTIONS` to filter by.